How to improve construction efficiency with new technology and clever processes

 1. Tighten the screws on takeoffs

-Many builders we speak to are frustrated with the time it takes to get through the practical steps of quoting.
-Measuring and scaling plans, blowing them up, printing them, adjusting them, blowing them up again, printing them again.
-It’s a paper handling nightmare.
-And one dodgy printer can throw a solid time management plan into disarray.
+Builders despise the time it takes for practical quoting steps.
+These time-consuming tasks include measuring and scaling plans, blowing them up, printing, adjusting, blowing them up again and re-printing.
+One dodgy printer can throw a solid time management plan into disarray.

-At Buildxact, for example, our simple construction estimating software lets you measure and price jobs digitally.
-Takeoffs are automatically linked to the item costs to save you going back and forth with costings.
+Buildxact’s simple construction estimating software lets you measure and price jobs digitally.
+Takeoffs are automatically linked item costs to save you from going back and forth with costings.

 Faster takeoffs mean more quotes, which mean more jobs.